Azure/Service-Fabric-Troubleshooting-Guides/Security/How to Configure a Service Fabric Managed Cluster with Common Name Certificate.md

 ### Using ARM template to add common name certificate to nodetype configuration

-Add a new 'clients' element to array as shown below
+If using an ARM template for deployment, add a new 'vmSecrets' element to array as shown below.
+For managed clusters, an ARM template can be generated with the current configuration from Azure portal or from PowerShell using Export-AzResourceGroup.
+See [How to Export Service Fabric Managed Cluster Configuration](/cluster/How%20to%20Export%20Service%20Fabric%20Managed%20Cluster%20Configuration.md) for detailed information.

 - id - Azure key vault id.
 Example: '/subscriptions/{{subscription id}}/resourceGroups/xxxxxxx/providers/Microsoft.KeyVault/vaults/{{vault name}}'
 - certificateStore - 'My'